the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-tech.md

 Ensure that these guides are written in an Easy-Read and/or [{Plain Language}def<Plain Language>] format so that they clearly explain both how to access, and how to use any of the technology required to engage at your event.

-These guides should be provided before your event starts to allow attendees to familiarize themselves with the technology and troubleshoot any barriers or issues ahead of time.
+These guides should be provided before your event starts to allow attendees to familiarize themselves with the technology and troubleshoot any issues ahead of time.

 Although you may not be able to individually check with each attendee, providing guides and allocating time during your event for participants to learn and familiarize themselves with the tool can help to ensure that all attendees are comfortable using the platforms and tools of your event.